search the site

 Title: Policy on Responsibilities of Subscribers or Clients of NYU Telephone Service

 Supersedes: Responsibilities Documents for Students (August 2006) and Faculty, Administrators, and Staff (August 2004)

-Responsible Officer: Executive Vice President; Vice President for Information Technology and Chief Information Technology Officer for NYU NY
+Responsible Officer: Executive Vice President; Vice President, Information Technology & Chief Information Technology Officer

 Student subscribers and faculty, administrator, and staff clients of New York University's telephone service are subject to the fraud, abuse, and harassment provisions of state and federal communications law, as well as to applicable University policy.

 This policy clarifies the requirements for members of the University community who use NYU's telephone service.